Overview

 Process challenges

-- Strongly acidic electrolyte (pH < 1) at 50-60°C — PFA / titanium / tantalum wetted parts required
+- Copper-foil electrolyte: pH < 1 at 50-60°C — PFA / titanium / tantalum wetted parts required

 - Additives at ppm level — beyond resolution of conventional density meters

-- Recirculating bath carries fine bubbles — interferes with non-ultrasonic principles
+- Recirculating baths carry fine bubbles — interferes with non-ultrasonic principles

-- Multi-drum lines need unified communication to MES
+- Multi-drum / multi-plant lines need unified communication to MES

 Recommended solutions